philipschm1tt/talk_ksqldb_joins/script.md

 I just start ksqlDB locally via docker – as shown in the Quickstart on the ksqlDB.io site.

 I have a docker-compose.yml – copied from ksqlDB.io – that points to my locally running Confluent Platform.
-But I could just as well point it to any other cluster.

     docker-compose up
     docker exec -it ksqldb-cli ksql http://localhost:8088